Bistable reaction equations with doubly nonlinear diffusion: Reactions of Type C: threshold results and asymptotic behaviour

 where $\varphi = \varphi(\xi)$ is the \emph{finite admissible} TW studied in Theorem \ref{THEOREMEXISTENCEOFTWSPMEREACTIONTYPEC}, part (i), with its reflection $\psi(\xi) = \psi(x + c_{\ast}t)$.
 Since $u_0 = u_0(x)$ satisfies \eqref{eq:ASSUMPTIONSONTHEINITIALDATUMBISTABLE}, we can assume $u_0(x) \leq \varphi(x)$ and $u_0(x) \leq \psi(x)$ for all $x \in \RR$, and so, thanks to the Comparison Principle, we obtain both $u(x,t) \leq \overline{v}(x,t)$ and $u(x,t) \leq \overline{w}(x,t)$.
 Thus, since $\overline{v}(x,t) \leq \varepsilon$ for $x \geq c_{\ast}t + \xi_0$ and $\overline{w}(x,t) \leq \varepsilon$ for $x \leq -c_{\ast}t + \xi_0$ and $c > c_{\ast}$, we deduce that $u(x,t) \leq \varepsilon$ in $\{|x| \geq ct\}$ for $t > 0$ large enough. \\ We point out that if $\gamma > 0$ then $\overline{v}(x,t) = 0$ for $x \geq c_{\ast}t + \xi_0$ and $\overline{w}(x,t) = 0$ for $x \leq -c_{\ast}t + \xi_0$ which implies that $u = u(x,t)$ has a \emph{free boundary}, too, whilst this does not happen when $\gamma = 0$, since the TW solutions are positive everywhere.

-When $N \geq 2$, we follow the proof of Part (i), using that solutions of problem \eqref{eq:ALLENCAHNPME} with $N=1$ are super-solution for radial solutions of the same problem and so, by comparison, the thesis follows.
+When $N \geq 2$, we follow the proof of Part (i), using that solutions to problem \eqref{eq:ALLENCAHNPME} with $N=1$ are super-solution for radial solutions of the same problem and so, by comparison, the thesis follows.

-Now, we show that for all ``reacting'' initial data $u_0 = u_0(x)$ and for all $0 < c < c_{\ast}(m,p)$, it holds
+Now, we show that for all ``reacting'' initial data $u_0 = u_0(x)$ and for all $0 < c < c_{\ast}(m,p,f)$, it holds